jentery/dh150/index.md

 Handout, ["Images and Fiction"](#images-and-fiction)

 The first half of your log is due today.
+Reading break is next week (February 17-21).

 ### R 24 February